amarsrivastava19/Nemesis-Engine/README.md

 **They then have another 90 minutes to carry out a rescue attempt.**

-**After this critical 3-hour mark, around 75% of victims are either never found again.**
+**After this critical 3-hour mark, around 75% of victims are never found again.**

 -----------------------------